looqbox/looqbox-backend-challenge/README.md

 This endpoint has, for the most part, the same requirements as the first one (must receive the same parameters in the same way), the only difference is the response requirement: alongside the pokémon name, the response must also highlight the substring that matched the pokémon name.
 The way you must do that is by surrounding the substring with `<pre> </pre>` tags.

-Assuming that the user has searched for “pi”, that would be the expected response (the results were truncated for simplicity purposes).
+Assuming that the user has searched for `pi`, this would be the expected response (the results were truncated for simplicity purposes).

 ```JSON
 {